dodorlee1210/4ULN/README.md

 ### Week 3 Group README Tasks
 - [ ] a description of the problem domain your team is tentatively wanting to focus on in the project.
 (e.g., trivia, finance, real estate, etc…)

+Adventure Game

+text-based game along the lines of Zork an appropriate API leveraged for some aspect of the game content templating system for creating new stories different types of items and collectibles inventory system

 - [ ] a brief, high-level description of what kind of application your team is thinking of developing.
 This is mostly just so we can give you some initial feedback on whether your team might want to reconsider your project direction.